 We want to hear from you.
 Tune in, subscribe and don’t forget to leave a review.

 For a transcript of this episode, please email firstname.lastname@example.org and include the name of the podcast episode.

 About Our Guest

-Prior to joining Oculus, she spent time in Messenger delivering the best messaging experience for our users.
+Prior to joining this group, she spent time in Messenger delivering the best messaging experience for our users.
 She also worked in our ads org on Audience Network and Publisher Solutions.
 She has been at Meta for 10 years and started in the infra team where she helped build the Release to Production Team.

 Before Meta, she spent 7 years at Google, where she worked on the Google Search Appliance, the first-generation Android OS and phone, as well as technical operations, supply chain and logistics.
 Aidymar has extensive experience in the areas of product development and operations.

 Integrity of intent and quality of action.